What Is Colorectal Cancer?

 Advanced Colorectal Cancer Treatment

 Colorectal cancer that has spread to the lymph nodes (stage III) can sometimes still be cured.
-In this case treatment usually consists of surgery accompanied by radiation therapy and chemotherapy.
+In this case treatment usually consists of surgery and chemotherapy for colon cancer.
+In cases of rectal cancer, radiation therapy is added both prior to and following surgery in more advanced cases.
 Cancers that return after treatment or spread to other organs are harder to treat and more difficult to cure, but treatments may relieve symptoms and prolong life.

 Coping With Chemotherapy